 There will be an ongoing "general discussion" on our Canvas page in which you are encouraged to participate.
-In addition, I encourage you to participate in as much of our in-class discussions as you can.
-Students who regularly participate in the online general discussion and / or our conversations during class will earn full credit for this course component.
+In addition, I encourage you to participate in as much of our in-class discussion as you can.

 In-Class Assignments

 Throughout the semester there will be a number of low-stakes in-class assignments.
 These will be primarily graded on a no credit/half credit/full credit scale or as "all or nothing."